Learn to Speak French With Caroline or Anaïs

 Plan your day for the curbar edge circuit walk.

 Start/parking: Start at Curbar edge Car park Grid reference SK 263 747.
+The tariff:

 Walk summary: The Curbar edge walk is a fairly easy walk of around 10K and should take you 3 hours 4 if you stop for lunch on the way.
 I started at 08:15 and finished at 11:00, an early walk indeed – the 6 nation’s rugby was on at 2pm!
 I did stop for a quick cuppa towards the end of the walk on Curbar Edge but other than that I didn’t stop.